 Kaizhen Tan

-• Accepted at 7th Asia Conference on Machine Learning and Computing (ACMLC 2025)
+• Published in 7th Asia Conference on Machine Learning and Computing (ACMLC 2025)

 • Designed a multimodal deep learning framework linking ATCO voice commands with aircraft trajectories to model workload dynamics, enabling intelligent command generation and scheduling support.